 No outcrossing was done during the development of the White Swiss Shepherd, so they are pure descendants of the German Shepherd.
 At the risk of over-simplifying, registration can be broken down geographically.

-AKC White German Shepherds (USA): AKC German Shepherds color White pop up in colored breeding's or are intentional, poorly bred German Shepherd litters that go against the AKC breed standard.
+AKC White German Shepherds (USA): AKC German Shepherds color White pop up in colored breeding's when two colored parents both carry the white masking gene.
+If both parents are White German Shepherds, they will have all white puppies.
+White GSDs go against the AKC breed standard.

 UKC White Shepherds (USA): USA bred White German Shepherds that have been bred white to white for many generations and trace back to the original White Shepherd advocates and breeders who saved the color gene from being eradicated from GSD lines.
 The UKC closed their White Shepherd studbook in 2012 and no longer allows for entry of AKC registered GSDs, unless under specific circumstances.

-FCI White Swiss Shepherd / Berger Blanc Suisse (worldwide): USA bred White Shepherds that were exported to Europe and selectively bred over generations.
-The FCI circular, written in 2007, closed the studbook on the FCI WSS and further breeding's to White Shepherds that were not already entered as FCI WSS was, and still is, prohibited.
+FCI White Swiss Shepherd / Berger Blanc Suisse (worldwide): USA bred White Shepherds and White GSDs that were exported to Europe and selectively bred over generations.
+The FCI circular, written in 2007, closed the studbook on the FCI WSS and further breeding's to White Shepherds and/or White GSDs that were not already entered as FCI WSS became prohibited.

 USA Resident FCI WSS: FCI WSS imported to the USA can maintain FCI compliant registration through the partnership program FCI has with AKC.
 This allows USA resident dogs of FCI recognized breeds that are not yet recognized by the AKC to be registered through FCI member club Federacion Canofila De Puerto Rico (FCPR).
-WSS owners and breeders who want to compete with their dogs in conformation or sports, often dual register them with UKC as White Shepherds, but must be careful to maintain FCPR registration on their breeding dogs and puppies.
+USA WSS owners and breeders who want to compete with their dogs in conformation and/or sports, often dual register their dogs with UKC as White Shepherds and the FCPR (FCI) as White Swiss Shepherds.
 The FCI does not recognize the UKC, therefore UKC registration in addition to compliant FCPR registration does not impact FCI recognition of any dog.
 Re-registering an FCI imported White Swiss Shepherd as an AKC German Shepherd will revert the dog's breed back to German Shepherd and it may be impossible to ever have that dog or it's progeny recognized as an FCI White Swiss Shepherd.